decred/dcrdex/README.md

 ### Prerequisites

-1. Decred, dcrwallet, and Bitcoin daemons should be running and synced.
+1. dcrd, dcrwallet, and bitcoind should be running and synced.

 2. It is highly recommended that you create separate accounts for trading.